Tricks on the dealer

 Tricks on the buyer

-Apartment, house, building plot or any other property for sale without a realtor.
+Selling a flat, house, building plot or any other property without a realtor.
 Sounds good, right?
-Unfortunately, today’s real estate market is playing into the hands of real estate agents and it is almost impossible to find a property for sale or rent without a realtor.
+Unfortunately, today’s real estate market plays into the hands of real estate agents and it is almost impossible to find a property for sale or rent without a realtor.
 But a real estate agency has its advantages – the whole process is usually easier and faster.
 On the other hand, you need to be careful which real estate agency you deal with and learn to recognize their tricks:

 Artificial scarcity

-Some real estate agents may deliberately create the impression in buyers’ minds that there is a shortage of offers on the real estate market, and therefore they need to hurry.
-Alternatively, they may claim that there are a number of eager bidders for a property.
-This then puts pressure on buyers to buy as quickly as possible, otherwise they will look endlessly.
+Some real estate agents may artificially create the impression of a shortage of properties to put time pressure on buyers.
+Alternatively, they may claim that there are a number of eager buyers for a property.
+This then puts pressure on buyers to buy as quickly as possible, otherwise they will search endlessly.

 As a result, they may not think the purchase through sufficiently and often regret it or do not study the contracts they sign properly.
 This can lead to big problems in the form of hidden fees, non-transparent prices or confusion about the scope of the property being bought.